programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 Now enter a second `|` after the first one to get || (double pipe): you can see that 9 records are matching this pattern.
-These are likely the 9 records guilty of our discrepancy: when `OpenRefine` splits these up, the double pipe is interpreted as a break between two records instead of a meaningless double separator.
+These are likely the 9 records guilty of our discrepancy: when *OpenRefine* splits these up, the double pipe is interpreted as a break between two records instead of a meaningless double separator.
 Now how do we correct these values?
-Go to the menu of the ‘Categories’ field, and choose ‘Edit cells’ \> ‘Transform’….
-Welcome to the custom text tranform interface, a powerful functionality of `OpenRefine` using the `OpenRefine` Expression Language (GREL).
+Go to the menu of the 'Categories' field, and choose '**Edit cells**' \> '**Transform**'….
+Welcome to the custom text tranform interface, a powerful functionality of *OpenRefine* using the *OpenRefine* Expression Language (GREL).

-The word ‘value’ in the text field represents the current value of each cell, which you can see below.
+The word 'value' in the text field represents the current value of each cell, which you can see below.
 We can modify this value by applying functions to it (see the [GREL documentation][] for a full list).
 In this case, we want to replace double pipes with a single pipe.
 This can